Bogna Sworowska: Information

 For winning the Miss Foto award, she won a trip to the United States, where she began modelling.
 In February 1990, she appeared on the cover of Playboy magazine.
 She became the first and only Polish woman to do this.
 She later claimed that she thought she was just doing test photos and had no idea that she would be on the cover.
 She became involved with a Russian businessman who has only been publicly identified as, "Sergei".
 They became engaged and one month before their wedding in 1994, assailants broke into their apartment and shot Sergei.
-Sworowska was questioned by police over the incident and was advised to go into hiding and to change her identity.
-Trauma over the incident caused her to retire from modelling and to suffer for several years.
+Sworowska was questioned by police over the incident and was advised to go into hiding and change her identity.
+Trauma over the incident caused her to retire from modelling and suffer for several years.
 The murder remains unsolved as of 2023.